Upgrading Military Discharge Status for Veterans Benefits

-When an individual applies for Veteran Administration benefits, that person’s military discharge status will affect their eligibility for benefits.
+When an individual applies for U.S. Dept. of Veteran Affairs health care or benefits, that person’s military discharge status will affect their eligibility for benefits.
 If an individual was discharged under honorable conditions, the individuals will likely face no difficulty in obtaining benefits.
 If an individual was discharged under anything less than honorable status, the individual will face more difficulty during discharge status.

 The Types of Military Discharge Status

 There are two types of discharges from the military, which include the following: